GoogleCloudPlatform/cloud-foundation-fabric/fast/docs/0-domainless-iam.md

 }
 ```

-Use would be mostly equivalent to the current `group_iam` interface:
+Use would also be almost identical to the current `group_iam` interface:

 ```hcl
 # current interface